-The Education Managing Director will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).
+The operations director will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).

-All members of the governing board will read Keeping Children Safe in Education in its entirety.
+All directors will read Keeping Children Safe in Education 2022 in its entirety.

-Section 15 of this policy has information on how the governing board are supported to fulfil their role.
+Section 15 of this policy has information on how directors are supported to fulfil their role.

-5.4 The headteacher
+6.4 The headteacher